 - A Code Editor: Any text editor will work, but a code editor like Visual Studio Code is recommended.

-- Basic Knowledge of HTML and JavaScript: You do not need to be an expert, but a fundamental understanding will be helpful as we assemble the extension files.
-All necessary code will be provided.
+- Basic Knowledge of HTML and JavaScript: You do not need to be an expert, but a fundamental understanding will help as we review the extension files and integration flow.

 The Process: A High-Level Overview